AdaCore/spark2014/lrm/source/introduction.rst

 Often extra entities, such as types, variables and functions may be required only for test and verification purposes.
-Such entities are termed *ghost* entities and their use should be restricted to places where they do not affect the functionality of the program.
-They could be completely removed from the program without any functional impact.
+Such entities are termed *ghost* entities and their use should be restricted to places where they do not affect the functionality of the program, which means they could be completely removed from the program without any functional impact.

 |SPARK| supports ghost functions which may be executable or
 non-executable.
 Non-executable ghost functions have no implementation and can be used for the purposes of formal verification only.
-Such functions have to be defined within an external proof tool to facilitate formal verification.
+Such functions may defined within an external proof tool to facilitate formal verification.

 Any function, ghost or otherwise, may have its specification defined within an